RodrigoDornelles/3bc-lang/docs/extra/advice.md

 Brazilian flags buttons also green and yellow colors are to show pride in being a national technology like [Lua](https://lua.org) and [Elixir](https://elixir-lang.org).

-A way of protest against the distorted values of our nationalism.
+Is a way of protest against the distorted values of our nationalism.